alvarofpp/mre/docs/how-to-use.md

 ```

 ## <a name="range">helper.Range</a>
-This class is intended to assist in creating a RegEx that indicates a character class from a *range*.
+This class is intended to assist in creating a RegEx that indicates a character class in form of a *range*.
 The constructor has two parameters:

 | Parameter | Type | default value |
 | --------- | ---- | ------------ |